SridharBattala/MyWebApps/README.md

-This is a simple leave application which will be used by employee of a orgonization
+This is a simple leave application which will be used by employee of an orgonization